marshyon/MeteorChartJS/README.md

       });
 });
 ```
-the imported function ```graph.drawChart()``` from graph.js does the work of
+The imported function ```graph.drawChart()``` from graph.js does the work of
 inserting a ChartJS graph into the canvas defined in ```client/main.html```

-if you need to reset the database and have the sample data re-loaded, meteor
+If you need to reset the database and have the sample data re-loaded, meteor
   reset will do this, cntrl-C the running meteor process and then :

         meteor reset

+and resstart as before with

+        meteor -p 3333